 8. Don’t forget backseat games

-And an ‘in-car entertainment pack’.
+Keeping the kids entertained is a must.
 Babies tend to be happy travellers as long as they have their car seat toys, while toddlers love sing-along CD’s.
-Try some old fashioned family road trip games too, ones that involve the kids looking outside the window to spot interesting things.
+Try some old fashioned family New Zealand road trip games too, ones that involve the kids looking outside the window to spot interesting things.

 Things will occasionally not go according to plan – there will be surprises and last-minute changes, rain, scraped knees, late nights and early mornings.
 Be prepared for every scenario and just go with the flow.
 Luckily New Zealand is the sort of country where unplanned adventures often get you to the most memorable spots.